 If you have been around here much, you probably know that I’m a big fan of my Silhouette.
 I seriously use it constantly, but maybe my favorite thing about it is how easy it makes it for me to make awesome custom gifts.
 It’s just a face that vinyl + Silhouette = great gifting.

-My very favorite vinyl company, Expressions Vinyl, challenged me and some of my blogging friends to come up with some fun gift ideas using vinyl, and I came up with these cute little make up bags!
+One of my favorite vinyl companies, Expressions Vinyl, challenged me and some of my blogging friends to come up with some fun gift ideas using vinyl, and I came up with these cute little make up bags!
 I love a getting a new lipstick or bottle of nail polish, and I thought it would be a fun and simple little gift idea for a friend, teacher, or babysitter.
 Throw a few beauty goodies into a cute custom zipper pouch, and have a fab little gift.
-You can check out all of the vinyl gift ideas here and vote for your favorite (I’d love if you voted for mine, lucky number 13!) and be entered to win some free vinyl.

 Okay, ready to make some cute DIY beauty gift bags??
 The first step is to go grab yourself some cute pouches.
 If you head to Michaels, you may be able to find this cute plaid pouch with pom pom that I picked up the other day.
 I think it’s actually a pencil pouch, but it can totally hold beauty goodies, and it is very, very cute.
 I can’t find it online, but it was in a little display with a bunch of cute plaid goodies.
 I also found a very cute metallic, mirrored pouch on an end cap near the office supplies at Target that I’m kind of crazy about.
 Amazon also has lots of good options (like these or these).
 Whatever pouch(es) you pick, you need to determine what kind of vinyl to use on your pouch.